NewYorkAi/RealWorldTTSCookbook/README.md

 ## Getting Started

-Clone this repository and open `RealWorld_TTS_Colabbook.ipynb` in Google Colab to get started.
+Clone this repository and open `RealWorld_TTS_Cookbook.ipynb` in Google Colab to get started.
 The notebook is designed to be intuitive, guiding you through installing necessary libraries, connecting to Google Drive, and generating your first text-to-speech audio.

 ### Prerequisites